mryamz/Stringy-Math/README.md

 A math library for Java that reseambles Java's StringBuilder but allows for mathmatical computations at unimited precision.

 ### TODO
-- Add methods for use of multiplication and division.
+- Add methods for use of division.
 - Add sqrt functionality
 - Documentation
 - Testing
 - Optimization

 ### Features
-- Addition and Subtraction of Strings
+- Addition, Subtraction, and Multiplication of Strings
 - Logical Evaluations Equivalent to a > b
   - **Example:**
     - logic(a, b) may return true, equal, or false